 Aboriginal Sport and Culture Strategic Focus Group

-The Aboriginal Sport and Culture Strategic Focus Group, convened by the Department of Sport and Recreation (DSR) in late 2016, provides advice on what and how services should be delivered to Aboriginal people and communities.
+The Aboriginal Sport and Culture Strategic Focus Group, convened by the Department in late 2016, provides advice on what and how services should be delivered to Aboriginal people and communities.
 The group will continue to meet throughout 2017.

 There are nine members, of which seven are external appointments, namely Bruce Loo (Chair), Wayne Nannup, David Collard, Mick Albert, Cheryl Kickett-Tucker, Rishelle Hume and Clive Walley.
 DSR representatives are Ron Alexander (Director General, Department of Sport and Recreation) and Antoni Grover.

 The need for its establishment emerged through an extensive stakeholder engagement process and referenced in a subsequent discussion paper: “Aboriginal Sport and Recreation Service Delivery: A Discussion Paper, May 2016, Department of Sport and Recreation”.
 It followed the Federal Government’s decision to cease support for the Aboriginal Sport Development Program (known nationally as the Indigenous Sport Program), which it had funded for around 20 years.